madelineleyva/horoscope/README.md

 Pick your sign, dial in a chaos level, and have Claude write you a horoscope and generate a matching mood, shown as a color-shifting heart. <3

-Shipped with two frontend options: a clean, modern, base UI and (my personal fav) a fully-committed Windows 98 recreation.
+Shipped with two frontend options: a spooky crystal ball-esque base UI and (my personal fav and reason behind the name) a fully-committed Windows 98 recreation.

 This local dev project was created in conjunction with Claude/Anthropic tools.
 Mostly meant to practice LLM intervention and the Anthropic SDK.